 © Sony/ATV Music Publishing LLC, Warner/Chappell Music, Inc.

-Once we were done, everyone laughed.
+Once we’re done, everyone laughs.

-“If you only knew,” I confessed.
+“If you only knew,” I confess.

 “Ya mean our drummer, Robby?”